ExpressionEngine/coilpack-docs/docs/guides/using-graphql-gatsby.md

 ## Create a Gatsby Site

-Create a new site (skipping the wizard questions)
+Now we will create a new Gatsby site.
+You can perform this setup anywhere but it should be in a different directory than your Coilpack installation.

 ```
 npm init gatsby my-coilpack-site -- -y
 ```

-Change into your new site's directory
+Change into your new Gatsby site's directory

 ```
 cd my-coilpack-site